ldbc/ldbc_snb_datagen_spark/README.md

 #### Configuration

 To configure the amount of memory available, set the `HADOOP_CLIENT_OPTS` variable in the Dockerfile.
-The default value is `-Xmx8G`.
+The default value is `-Xmx2G`.
+If you are using a the precompiled image, you can the `-e HADOOP_CLIENT_OPTS=` flag when running (as described below).

 Initialize the `params.ini` file as needed.
 For example, to generate the basic CSV files, issue: